snehangsude/TensorIoT/README.md

 ```
 pgcli -h localhost -u root -d books
 ```
-> Note: This needs to be run only after Assignment_2.ipynb file has been run successfully
+> Note: This needs to be run only after Assignment_2.ipynb file has been run successfully.
+> **For password prompt** use the same password provided while executing Postgre in Docker

+# Logs
+Sample logs are provided here to understand the basic runs of the notebook where logging is enabled.
+- Assignment_1.ipynb logs: Prefix- movies
+- Assignment_2.ipynb logs: Prefix - books

+> To get pyspark logs: enable 'INFO' inside the notebooks to get detailed logs.
+For more info view any notebook.